-- 1. Beneficiary moving to another region in the state where the current provider/agency does not provide services; - 2.
-Beneficiary and the provider/agency have unresolved difficulties and mutually agree to a transfer; - 3.
-Beneficiary's health or welfare has been compromised; or

-4. Provider/agency has not rendered services in a manner satisfactory to the beneficiary.
+- 1. A beneficiary moving to another region in the state where the current provider/agency does not provide services; - 2.
+The beneficiary and the provider/agency have unresolved difficulties and mutually agree to a transfer; - 3.
+The beneficiary's health or welfare has been compromised; or - 4.
+The provider/agency has not rendered services in a manner satisfactory to the beneficiary.

-Support coordinators will provide beneficiaries with the provider Freedom of Choice list(s) and help arrange and coordinate the services on the Plan of Care (POC).
+Support coordinators will provide beneficiaries with the provider FOC list(s) and help arrange and coordinate all of the services on the plan of care (POC).